 Trying to Understand and Cope With Disasters

-Some of the signs that you or someone close to you may need stress management assistance include:
+Here are some of the signs that you or someone close to you may need stress management assistance:

 - Difficulty communicating thoughts

 - Limited attention span

 - Poor work performance

 - Headaches/stomach problems